Anxious child sitting down and finding comfort by clutching a toy.

 Facing the Facts

 Statistics paint a stark picture: anxiety disorders affect approximately 7.1% of children and adolescents in the United States alone (1).
-Yet, despite its prevalence, misconceptions abound, perpetuating stigma and hindering access to support (2).
+Yet, despite its prevalence, misconceptions abound, perpetuating stigma and hindering access to support, even in areas like Central Florida (2).

 Unraveling the Roots